Qitmeer/community_docs/docs/solidity_tutorial_basics_part_1.md

 ## Comments

 Solidity allows for [single and multi-line comments](https://docs.soliditylang.org/en/v0.8.19/layout-of-source-files.html#comments).
-Single comments are denoted with `//` and multi-line comments are denoted with `/*...*/`
+Single line comments are denoted with `//` and multi-line comments are denoted with `/*...*/`

 ```solidity
 // This is a single-line comment.